progonkpa/wp-admin-pages-api/readme.md

 - Technically, not ALL information is stored in Page.
 HTML snippets are stored in Templates which feels tidy.

-You can of course make as many admin pages as you want.
-All your pages will be registered by AdminPages, which in turn is triggered by Boot.
+All your pages will be registered by AdminPages, triggered by Boot.
 Do not forget to include your new Page in AdminPages though :)
-That doesn't happen automatically now though we could build that in the future.
+That doesn't happen automatically now though that could be built in the future.

-To wrap up , the idea is you shouldn't have to make changes in AbstractPage and AdminPages.
-You just add Page classes that extend AbstractPage in the Pages directory.

 ## <a id="alecaddd">Alecaddd WP plugin development tutorial</a>